$240.00 – $680.00

 - Specs / Data Sheets

-PerfectPrimer safely seals and primes difficult and dangerous substances such as asbestos mastic, black mastics, cutback glue, failed soy gels, and lead paint, without disturbing them.
-PerfectPrimer does not require any removal of mastics by grinding or sanding, or expensive, messy, and dangerous treatments such as soy gels, mastic removers, and glue strippers.
+PerfectPrimer safely seals and primes difficult and dangerous substances such as asbestos mastic, black mastics, cutback glue, failed soy gels, and lead paint without disturbing them, and is the ultimate stain- and odor-blocking primer/sealer.
+PerfectPrimer eliminates the need for removal of mastics by grinding or sanding, or expensive, messy, and dangerous treatments such as soy gels, mastic removers, and glue strippers.
+PerfectPrimer is a latex bridging encapsulant as defined by the EPA guidelines for encapsulating asbestos-containing materials.

 PerfectPrimer primes surfaces for your choice of: